rancher/rio/README.md

 ### Service

 The main unit that is being dealt with in Rio are services.
-Services are just a collection of containers that provide a similar function.
-When you run containers in Rio you are really creating a Scalable Service.  `rio run` and `rio create` will create a service.
+Services are just a scalable set of containers that provide a similar function.
+When you run containers in Rio you are really creating a Service.  `rio run` and `rio create` will create a service.
 You can later scale that service with `rio scale`.
 Services are assigned a DNS name so that group of containers can be accessed from other services.

 ### Apps

-App contains multiple service revisions.
-Each service is rio can uniquely be identified as a revision, group by app and version.
+An App contains multiple service revisions.
+Each service in rio is assigned an app and version.
+Services that have the same app but different versions are reference to as revisions.
+The group of all revision for an app is what is called an App or application in Rio.
-App aggregates all the revisions by app name, provides an entry to access all the revisions.
-What percentage of traffic goes to which revision depends on how much weight is set on each revision.
+An application named `foo` will be given a DNS name like `foo.clusterdomain.on-rio.io` and each version is assigned it's own DNS name.
+If the app was
+`foo` and the version is `v2` the assigned DNS name for that revision would be similar to `foo-v2.clusterdomain.on-rio.io`.  `rio ps` and `rio revision` will list the assigned DNS names.

 ### Router

-Router is an abstract layer sitting on top of services, it provides a configuration to different services.
-It can define various routing rules to match different backends.
-Router also provides an entry to access and a Dns name in the cluster.
+Router is an virtual service that load balances and routes traffic to other services.
+Routing rules can route based on hostname, path, HTTP headers, protocol, and source.

-### ExternalService
+### External Service

-ExternalService provides a way to create dns record for services that are outside of mesh.
-It can be IP addresses and FQDN.
+External Service provides a way to register external IPs or hostnames in the service mesh so they can be accessed by Rio services.

-### PublicDomain
+### Public Domain

-PublicDomain can be configured to give service or router a different public domain to access the workload.
+Public Domain can be configured to assign a service or router a vanity domain like www.myproductionsite.com.

 ## Service Mesh

 Rio has a built in service mesh, powered by Istio and Envoy.
 The service mesh provides all of the core communication abilities for services to talk to each other, inbound traffic and outbound traffic.
 All traffic can be encrypted, validated, and routed dynamically according to the configuration.
 Rio specifically does not require the user to understand much about the underlying service mesh.
-Just know that all communication is going through the service mesh.

 ## Cluster Domain and TLS

-By default Rio will create a DNS record pointing to your ingress IPs.
-Rio also uses Letsencrypt to create a wildcard certificate for the cluster domain so that all the traffic to access your application can be encrypted.
+By default Rio will create a DNS record pointing to your cluster.
+Rio also uses Let's Encrypt to create a certificate for the cluster domain so that all services support HTTPS by default.
 For example, When you deploy your workload, you can access your workload in HTTPS.
 The domain always follow the format of ${app}-${namespace}.${cluster-domain}.
 You can see your cluster domain by running `rio info`.